 How to identify the original, the real version of Provincial rubbers:

-Look carefully on the front packing, there is “Three Chinese Characters in Blue” in the “Round White Sticker” (at the right-down corner in the front packing), which is the difference from the normal provincial H3 orange sponge (from the packing).
+Look carefully at the front packing, there are “Three Chinese Characters in Blue” in the “Round White Sticker” (at the right-down corner in the front packing), which is the difference from the normal provincial H3 orange sponge (from the packing).

 There are several sellers of the Provincial DHS Hurricane 3, you can select it from the list here.